SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%unban @ExampleUser`

 - **%unmute** `<@member>`
-  - Info: **Moderator only.** Unmutes a Member in both servers.
+  - Info: **Slash version available.
+Moderator only.** Unmutes a Member in both servers.
 Please use this in all cases to unmute someone.
 Mention the Member or use Member ID.
   - Example: `%unmute @ExampleUser`

 - **%updatelevel** `<@member: Optional>`